jacksonbenete/chainmail-houserules/README.md

 Some changes might sounds too off but it stills D&D at it's very core.

-The house rules were thought to give life for a game set in The Hyborean Age, and to give the characters a pulp feel, a sword and sorcery game, where the characters must have a little more surviveability or else will be no tales to be told.
+The house rules were thought to give life for a game set in The Hyborean Age, and to give the characters a pulp feel, a sword and sorcery game, where the characters must have a little more survivability or else will be no tales to be told.

 In this setting, most of creatures will be human and magical items will be as rare as they are cursed.